Antons-Skafferi-MIUN/Setup-and-Config/netbeans/netbeans_tricks.md

 ## Inserting SQL script in netbeans
 Open the file in netbeans
 Make sure the database is connected
-Change the connection: tab to your database
+Change the "connection:" tab to your database
 Use the second mouse button anywhere in the editor window and choose "run statement"